Cedar terms and concepts

 Groups and hierarchies

-You can represent a group in Cedar by adding a parent attribute to an entity.
+You can represent a group in Cedar by adding a parent object when declaring an entity.
 All entities with the same parent can be considered members of that group.
 If you have an entity “A” that has a parent entity “B”, then you can say that A is a member of B.

 Because a group can include other groups as members, you can use groups to model a multi-tiered hierarchy.
 You’re not limited to the generic concept of a group with a single collection of members.